-Boards of Directors

-Nominating and Corporate Governance Committee

-Responsible for overseeing management of risks related to our sustainability and other environmental and corporate social responsibility practices, including risks related to our operations and our supply chain.

-Leadership Development and Compensation Committee

-Responsible for overseeing management of risks related to succession planning and compensation for our executive officers and our overall compensation program, including our equity-based compensation plans, as well as risks related to other human capital management matters, including workplace health and safety, culture, diversity, discrimination.
+Boards of Directors Nominating and Corporate Governance Committee Leadership Development and Compensation Committee Audit Committee Security Committee Responsible for overseeing management of risks related to our sustainability and other environmental and corporate social responsibility practices, including risks related to our operations and our supply chain.
+Responsible for overseeing management of risks related to succession planning and compensation for our executive officers and our overall compensation program, including our equity-based compensation plans, as well as risks related to other human capital management matters, including workplace health and safety, culture, diversity, discrimination, and harassment.

-Audit Committee

 Responsible for overseeing management of risks related to our financial statements and financial reporting process, assessment of risks related to business continuity and operational risks, the qualifications, independence, and performance of our independent auditors, the performance of our internal audit function, legal and regulatory matters, our compliance policies and procedures, tax planning and compliance, and political contributions and lobbying expenses.

-Security Committee

-Oversees the company's policies and procedures for protecting the company's security infrastructure and for compliance with applicable data protection and security regulations, and related risks.
-The Security Committee receives reports regarding such risks from management, including our Chief Security Officer, and reports to the Board at least annually.
-The committee also oversees the Board's response to any significant cybersecurity incidents.

-and harassment

-Committees met with Management and reviewed Topics that included:

-- the Board's composition, diversity, and skills in the context of identifying and evaluating new director candidates to join the Board; - the Board's recruitment and selfevaluation processes; - Board compensation; - Board Committee membership and qualifications; - consideration of the Company's policies and initiatives regarding sustainability, corporate social responsibility, and corporate governance; - review of the Company's approach to responsible AI development and AI governance; - review of recent public relations initiatives; and - feedback from the Company's shareholder engagement.

-- the design, amounts, and effectiveness of the Company's compensation of senior executives; - management succession planning; - the Company's benefit and compensation programs;

-the Company's human

-- resources programs, including review of workplace discrimination and harassment reports, worker health and safety and workplace conditions, and diversity and inclusion matters; and - feedback from the Company's shareholder engagement, particularly with respect to the 2024 advisory vote approving the compensation of our named executive officers.

-- the Company's risk assessment including business continuity and operational risks, and compliance functions; - data privacy; - policies, procedures, and reports on political contributions and lobbying expenses; - treasury and investment matters; - · tax matters; - financial statements and financial reporting; - accounting industry issues; - the performance of our internal audit function: - the reappointment of our independent auditor; and - pending litigation and regulatory compliance.

-- the Amazon Security organization's ongoing investments in the Company's security infrastructure and management of and response to cybersecurity risks as well as physical security risks; - cybersecurity-related internal audit findings and initiatives; and - regulatory and governance updates related to cybersecurity.
+Oversees the company's polic and procedures for protecting company's security infrastruct and for compliance with applie data protection and security regulations, and related risks.
+The Security Committee recein reports regarding such risks for management, including our CC Security Officer, and reports to the Board at least annually.
+The committee also oversees the Board's response to any signific cybersecurity incidents.
+4 Meetings Held 5 Meetings Held 6 Meetings Held 2 Meetings Held Committees met with Management t and reviewed Topics that included: the Board's composition, diversity, and skills in the context of identifying and evaluating new director candidates to join the Board; the Board's recruitment and self- evaluation processes; Board compensation; Board Committee membership and qualifications; consideration of the Company's policies and initiatives regarding sustainability, corporate social responsibility, and corporate governance; review of the Company's approach to responsible AI development and AI governance; review of recent public relations initiatives; and feedback from the Company's shareholder engagement. the design, amounts, and effectiveness of the Company's compensation of senior executives; management succession planning; the Company's benefit and compensation programs; the Company's human resources programs, including review of workplace discrimination and harassment reports, worker health and safety and workplace conditions, and diversity and inclusion matters; and feedback from the Company's shareholder engagement, particularly with respect to the 2024 advisory vote approving the compensation of our named executive officers. the Company's risk assessment, including business continuity and operational risks, and compliance functions; data privacy; policies, procedures, and reports on political contributions and lobbying expenses; treasury and investment matters; tax matters; financial statements and financial reporting; accounting industry issues; the performance of our internal audit function; the reappointment of our independent auditor; and pending litigation and regulatory compliance. the Amazon Security organization's ongoing investments in the Company security infrastructure and management of and respons to cybersecurity risks as were physical security risks; cybersecurity-related internal audit findings and initiatives; and regulatory and governance updates related to cybersecurity.